 “It is proven many cardiovascular disease cases are preventable and can be reversed by increasing activity levels, eating healthily and drinking responsibly.
 FIT U’s will teach this and more and help us fulfil our long-term commitment to inspire happier, healthier and better-connected communities.”

-To register your interest to enrol onto the FIT U’s programme, email [email protected] or call the charity direct via 01865 337515.
+To register your interest to enrol onto the FIT U’s programme, email [email protected]

 The programme will be launched in the coming weeks in Banbury and Oxford and in Abingdon later this summer.
 Timings and locations will be confirmed soon.